 Following 1836, hundreds of settlers occupied land along the Avon River, disregarding Noongar people and their customs.
 This sparked a period of despair and conflict for the Noongar.
 In 1834, Captain James Stirling had led the Pinjarra Massacre, killing up to 80 Noongar people to instill fear and weaken resistance, later writing that the only way to deal with Aboriginal people was to "reduce their tribe to weakness by inflicting such acts of decisive severity as will appal them as a people."
 Stirling’s government granted Noongar land to Europeans without consent, with newspapers warning of further violent reprisals.
 Colonisers dismissed thousands of years of Noongar wisdom and sustainable land practices—an inconvenient truth challenging their claims of superiority.
 Facing these truths is essential for national healing, as understanding the impacts of the past brings reconciliation.
 Head to Toodyay's Newcastle Gaol Museum to read more.

-The term Frontier Wars refers to conflicts between European colonists and First Nations people, beginning with the British arrival in 1788 and lasting into the 1930s.
-As the British established a colony in Australia, First Nations groups resisted, resulting in violent wars marked by organized battles and open massacres.
 While exact death tolls are unknown, University of Newcastle research has recorded at least 10,000 Indigenous people killed in 416 massacres between 1780 and 1930.
 Historian Emeritus Professor Lyndall Ryan noted that most occurred from 1860 to 1930.
 Frontier massacres increased as colonial forces moved across Australia, including Western Australia.
 Laws and legislation often escalated frontier violence.
 Despite growing research, our national curriculum still largely denies the Frontier Wars.
 To learn more, view The Australian Wars documentary on SBS.
+Here in our region — across the Avon and Toodyay valley — stories handed down within Noongar families speak of unrecorded massacres, often involving small groups, never documented by authorities.
+These local truths remain part of the living memory, carried quietly through generations.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.